-Finally, if the Guest Additions are installed, 3D graphics for guest applications can be accelerated; see chapter 4.9, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 72.
+Finally, if the Guest Additions are installed, 3D graphics for guest applications can be accelerated; see chapter 4.9, Hardware 3D acceleration (OpenGL and Direct3D 8/9), page 73.

 - Time synchronization With the Guest Additions installed, VirtualBox can ensure that the guest's system time is better synchronized.
 This fixes the problem that an operating system normally expects to have 100% of a computer's time for itself without interference, which is no longer the case when your VM runs together with your host operating system and possibly other applications on your host.
 As a result, your guest operating system's timing will soon be off significantly.
-The Guest Additions will re-synchronize the time regularly. - Shared folders These provide an easy way to exchange files between the host and the guest.
+The Guest Additions will re-synchronize the time regularly.
+See chapter 9.10.3, Tuning the Guest Additions time synchronization parameters, page 159 for how to configure the parameters of the time synchronization mechanism. - Shared folders These provide an easy way to exchange files between the host and the guest.
 Much like ordinary Windows network shares, you can tell VirtualBox to treat a certain host directory as a shared folder, and VirtualBox will make it available to the guest operating system as a network share.
-For details, please refer to chapter 4.7, Folder sharing, page 68. - Seamless windows With this feature, the individual windows that are displayed on the desktop of the virtual machine can be mapped on the host's desktop, as if the underlying application was actually running on the host.
-See chapter 4.8, Seamless windows, page 71 for details. - Shared clipboard With the Guest Additions installed, the clipboard of the guest operating system can optionally be shared with your host operating system; see chapter 3.3, General settings, page 46. - Automated Windows logons (Credentials passing; Windows guests only) For details, please see chapter 9.2, Automated Windows guest logons, page 140.
+For details, please refer to chapter 4.7, Folder sharing, page 70. - Seamless windows With this feature, the individual windows that are displayed on the desktop of the virtual machine can be mapped on the host's desktop, as if the underlying application was actually running on the host.
+See chapter 4.8, Seamless windows, page 72 for details. - Shared clipboard With the Guest Additions installed, the clipboard of the guest operating system can optionally be shared with your host operating system; see chapter 3.3, General settings, page 47. - Automated Windows logons (Credentials passing; Windows guests only) For details, please see chapter 9.3.1, Automated Windows guest logons, page 144.